Dark matter mounds from the collapse of supermassive stars: a general-relativistic analysis: The ``Instantaneous" limit in GR

 which can easily be checked to respect the Liouville theorem across the jump in metric at $t=0$.
 The subscripts $\delta$ are those associated with the ``instant collapse'' considered here.
 We can therefore again write the final distribution function as

 In Fig.~\ref{Newtonian vs GR}, we show the effects the resulting DM rest mass density in this instantaneous limit.
 We compare this both to the OS case discussed in the main paper and to the semi-relativistic case from Ref.~\cite{Bertone_2025}.
-We can see that this limits captures well the results of the semi-relativistic calculation and as expected offers a slightly more extreme suppression of the spike with respect to the OS case.
+We can see that this limit captures well the results of the semi-relativistic calculation and as expected offers a slightly more extreme suppression of the spike with respect to the OS case.
 Note further that in the Newtonian Limit this recovers the same result as in Sec.~\ref{sec:ICN}.
 This is precisely why the result is so close to the one obtained from the methodology used in~\cite{Bertone_2025}; the particle energy is evolved on the surface of simultaneity of the particle ensamble corresponding to the static solution of the distribution function both in the relativistic and Newtonian case.
 In addition, the majority of particles that survive are those which are far from the BH at collapse, for which the Newtonian limit of the final energy applies.
+The majority of the GR effects in this case are then restricted to the modification of the DM orbits that pass close to the BH and the subsequent increase in DM captured by the central object.